 Frequently Asked Questions About Bronx Bus Accidents

-Each year in New York City, hundreds of accidents involve buses, including more than 50 in the Bronx.
+Hundreds of accidents involved buses in 2021, including more than 50 in the Bronx, according to the Police Department for the City of New York.
 While being injured in this type of accident is not at all unusual in this region, the notion that it is a bus accident rather than a car accident causes a lot of uncertainty for people.
 Here are some of the questions our Bronx clients most frequently ask about bus accidents.
-For more specific information about your legal options, contact Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman for a free consultation.
+For more specific information about your legal options, contact Dolman Law Group for a free consultation.

 As explained by Cornell Law School’s Legal Information Institute, in civil cases, damages are a legal remedy in the form of monetary compensation paid by the liable party (known as the defendant) to the party who was harmed.
 New York allows injured individuals to seek both economic and non-economic damages.
 Economic damages are compensation for out-of-pocket expenses that the injured person has incurred because of the injury.